Hux-Kiteley Exemplary Justice Educator Award

 The Hux-Kiteley award recognizes an educator in the province of Ontario who has demonstrated exceptional leadership in the area of justice education.
 The criteria may include:

 - Collaborative approaches to teaching about legal issues

 - Leadership among peers in promoting justice education

 The recipient of the Hux-Kiteley award is honoured at OJEN’s Summer Law Institute reception each August.

 To nominate someone for this award, send their name and brief description of their activities to email@example.com.
 An OJEN staff member will follow up.
-Nominations are received year-round, but must be received before the end of April to be considered for that year.
+Nominations are received year-round, but must be received May 25th to be considered for this year.

 The 2016 Hux-Kiteley Exemplary Justice Educator Award is awarded to Danielle McLaughlin.
 As the Director of Education for the Canadian Civil Liberties Education Trust Ms. McLaughlin has devoted herself to advancing justice education through developing and delivering programs and resources to students and teachers that challenge the way they think and teach about rights and freedoms.

 Ian was recognized for his outstanding contributions to justice education while a member of the Peel Justice Education Network and the exemplary role he played in organizing, coordinating and planning Mock Bail Hearings in November and Mock Trial Tournaments in March of each year during his tenure as Instructional Coordinator for Social Studies, Canadian & World Studies, Native Studies and Social Sciences & Humanities.